-The character of "Borat" was heavily criticized by the Kazakh Government, "being a concoction of bad taste and ill manners which is incompatible with the ethics and civilized behavior of Kazakhstan's people".
-Sacha Baron Cohen aka "Borat" gave a faked press conference at the White House gates on 29 September 2006, just one day before an official visit of Kazakhstan's president.
-The Kazakh government hired two Western public relations firms to counter Borat's claims, running a four-page advertisement in The New York Times implicitly rebutting many of the claims made by Borat.
+The character of "Borat" was heavily criticized by the Kazakh Government, being "a concoction of bad taste and ill manners, which is incompatible with the ethics and civilized behavior of Kazakhstan's people."
+Sacha Baron Cohen, who played Borat, gave a fake press conference at the White House gates on September 29, 2006, just one day before an official visit of Kazakhstan's president.
+The Kazakh government hired two Western public relations firms to counter Borat's claims, running a four-page advertisement in The New York Times, implicitly rebutting many of the claims made by Borat.
 Kazahkstan has since changed their strategy by playing along, going so far as inviting Borat to visit Kazahkstan.

 The European Center for Antiziganism Research, which works against negative attitudes against Roma and Sinti people, accused the producers of defamation and inciting violence against the ethnic group.
 Thus, it filed a complaint with prosecutors in Germany (October 2006).

-Most of the footage from the Kazakh national anthem segment at the end of the film is made up of 1980's era Estonian TV commercials.
-It also features a number of political figures, the current president of Azerbaijan, Ilham Aliyev among them.
+Most of the footage from the Kazakh national anthem segment at the end of the film is made up of 1980s-era Estonian TV commercials.
+It also features a number of political figures, such as the current president of Azerbaijan, Ilham Aliyev, among them.

 The unusual route that Borat takes to fly from Kazakhstan to America makes the following stops: Moscow, Northern Turkey, Central Algeria, Kiev (Ukraine), Southwestern Russia (possibly Rostov or Sochi--the latter soon to host the 2014 Winter Olympics), Helsinki (Finland), Southern Greenland, and finally to John F. Kennedy Airport in New York City.